santiontanon/triton/README.md

 - Press F1 to pause the game (you can then press Q to abort the mission).
 Notice that aborting the mission will not quit the game, just the current mission, and will bring you back to the mission screen.

 Hints:
-- Make sure to upgrade your speed quickly, otherwise your sihp moves too slowly.
+- Make sure to upgrade your speed quickly, otherwise your ship moves too slowly.
 - Initial fire cadence is very low.
-So, amke sure to buy upgrades to improve it.
+So, make sure to buy upgrades to improve it.
-- Use the weapon specials carefully, the energy bar fills itself over time.
-But slower if your weapons are not upgraded.
+- Use the weapon specials carefully, the energy bar recharges itself over time.
+But it recharges slower if your weapons are not upgraded.
 - Some enemies will drop power pellets.
 But remember that power pellets are fragile!
 If you kill an enemy too close to a wall, the power pellet that would have been dropped will disintegrate.